View of Durham Cathedral from Durham railway station. Photo: David Simpson

 THE SHRINE AND TOMB OF ST CUTHBERT

 In medieval times Durham Cathedral was one of the greatest centres of pilgrimage in England and the chief reason for pilgrimage was the rich and glorious Shrine of St.Cuthbert.

-Today the simple grey stone tomb inscribed 'Cuthbertus' is all that remains of the shrine but prior to the Dissolution of the Monasteries in the sixteenth century, the whole area around the tomb was an elaborately decorated shrine described as one of the richest monuments in England.
-Once decorated with an
+Today the simple grey stone tomb inscribed 'Cuthbertus' is all that remains of the shrine but prior to the Dissolution of the Monasteries in the sixteenth century, the whole area around the tomb was an elaborately decorated focal point for the cathedral that was described as one of the richest monuments in England.

-The lockers also contained relics associated with St Cuthbert and other saints were opened for viewing on special occasions such as the feast day of St Cuthbert.
-The magnificent shrine of St Cuthbert was destroyed in the sixteenth century along with many others throughout the land by the order of King Henry VIII.
+The lockers also contained relics associated with St Cuthbert and other saints and were opened for viewing on special occasions such as the feast day of St Cuthbert.
+The magnificent shrine of St Cuthbert was destroyed in the sixteenth century along with many others throughout the land on the orders of King Henry VIII.
 The men who opened St Cuthbert's tomb found a number of precious jewels and a wand of gold which were all confiscated by the crown.

 A SCREEN, A THRONE A CLOCK AND THE TOWER

 St Cuthbert's tomb and feretory are hidden from the neighbouring Choir by the Neville Screen which was at one time decorated with 107 alabaster figures.
 The screen was donated to the cathedral by John the 5th Lord Neville (died 1388) and is constructed from Caen limestone originating from a French quarry many hundreds of miles away.
 The massive screen was constructed in London and shipped north to Newcastle from where it was carried across land by cart to Durham.